 The Inland Revenue Department ("IRD") will issue 2019/20 profits tax returns to active companies on May 4 (around a month later than usual).
 Profits tax returns in unrepresented cases are due for filing within one month of issue.
-Companies that are represented will get extensions under the IRD's block extension scheme for "N-code" companies (i.e., with accounting year end dates fall within 1 April to 30 November).
+Companies that are represented will get extensions under the IRD's block extension scheme.
+Special extensions are available this year under the block extension scheme for "Ncode" companies (i.e., with accounting year end dates fall within 1 April to 30 November).
 For N-code companies represented by tax representatives, filings are due by 30 June.
 For D-code companies (i.e., with accounting year end date falls within 1 December 2019 to 31 December 2019) represented by tax representatives, the due date for filing 2019/20 profits tax returns is extended from 17 August 2020 to 15 September 2020.